 A common frustration of regulatory board licensees is reading and understanding the rules that govern their practice license.
+Let me help put an end to this aggravation.
 This confusing process also applies to the Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists rules.

 It is critical you know the Rules whether you are obtaining Clinical Supervision or other Ethics Training for LPC workshops, SW or MFT, are a Supervisor or Director, applying for associate license, or have been licensed for many years.
 Not knowing the rules can result in years of wasted time in pursuit of licensure or disciplinary action taken against even experienced and otherwise-ethical licensees.